dartoos-dev/eo_color/README.md

 /// Builds a bluish container.
 @override
 Widget build(BuildContext context) {
-  return Container(
+  return Container(color: const Blue().color);
-    color: Blue().color,
-  );
 }
 ```

-All Material Design colors — along with their respective accent-colors — have been implemented.
+All Material Design colors — along with their respective accent-colors — have
+been implemented.

-For a complete list of colors or more detailed information about any color (hex
+For a complete list of colors with detailed information (hex codes, indexes,
-codes, indexes, opacity, etc.):
+opacity, etc.):

 - [color palettes](https://pub.dev/documentation/eo_color/latest/palettes/palettes-library.html)

 ## Numeric indexes vs. Named constructors

 The table below contains the relationship between the Material Design indices
-(100, 200...800, 900) and the named constructors of the color classes.
+(100, 200…800, 900) and the named constructors of the color classes.

 - **Note:**
   - The **"Normal"** column refers to classes that represent unaccented colors,
     such as the _Amber_, _Green_ or _Red_ classes.
   - The **"Accent"** column refers to classes that represent accent colors, such
     as the _AmberAccent_, _GreenAccent_ or _RedAccent_ classes.
-  - **"()"** is the default constructor, which in turn represents a primary
+  - **()** is the default constructor, which in turn represents a primary
     color shade.

 | Index | Normal     | Accent |